 Zyte Smart Proxy Manager manages a massive pool of proxies, carefully rotating, throttling, blacklists, and selecting the optimal IPs to use for any individual request to give the optimal results at the lowest cost.
 Completely, removing the hassle of managing IPs.

 Users love Zyte Smart Proxy Manager because of the fact completely removes the hassle of managing proxies, freeing them up to work on more important areas of their business.

 Not only that, using Zyte Smart Proxy Manager makes your web crawlers extremely reliable (the original reason why we created Zyte Smart Proxy Manager (formerly Crawlera)).

 The huge advantage of using Zyte Smart Proxy Manager is that it is extremely scalable.
 Zyte Smart Proxy Manager can scale from a few hundred requests per day to millions of requests per day without any additional workload from the user.
 Simply increase the number of requests you are making and Zyte Smart Proxy Manager will take care of the rest.

 If you’d like to learn more about how Zyte Smart Proxy Manager only returns successful responses to its users, then be sure to check out "A Sneak Peek Inside Zyte Smart Proxy Manager (formerly Crawlera)" to get an inside look at how Zyte Smart Proxy Manager works.

 Ok, which approach is the best option for you?

 To help you make that decision, we’ve outlined some questions you should be asking yourself when picking the best proxy solution for your needs:

 Your answers to these questions will quickly help you decide which approach to proxy management best suits your needs.

-At Zyte we always love to hear what our readers think of our content and any questions you might.
+At Zyte we always love to hear what our readers think of our content and any questions you might have.
 So please leave a comment below with what you thought of the article and what you are working on.